Tickets

 Hours of Operation

-Highland is open daily from 9:30 a.m. until 4:30 p.m., with private guided tours at 9:00 a.m. on Friday and Saturdays.
+Highland is open daily from 9:30 a.m. until 4:30 p.m. for general admission.
+Private guided tours may be scheduled in advance for 9:00 a.m. on Thursdays, Fridays, Saturdays, and Sundays.

 General Admission Ticket